pypa/pip-audit/README.md

 `pip install -r INPUT`, with a small amount of **non-security isolation** to avoid conflicts with any of your local environments.

-`pip-audit` is first and foremost a auditing tool for *Python* packages.
+`pip-audit` is first and foremost an auditing tool for *Python* packages.
 You **must not** assume that `pip-audit` will detect or flag "transitive" vulnerabilities that might be exposed through Python packages, but are not actually part of the package itself.
 For example, `pip-audit`'s vulnerability